IgnisAstrorum/JWST_completeness/README.md

 ### Simple usage:
 - Generate a catalog of stamps using GAL_Raw_V3.py or use the one provided in the source_catalog directory.
+- Ensure that all .py files are granted executable status.
-- Run the run_sim.py file
+- Run the run_sim.py file.

 ### Alternatively, the program may be executed stepwise as follows:
 - Generate a catalog of stamps using GAL_Raw_V3.py.